MandyHole/school-clubs/README.md

 </li>
 <li>As a Site User, I would like my child’s year to be automatically updated at the start of the next academic year so that I don't have to do it manually.</li>
 <li>As a Site User, I would like past dates to automatically disappear from the booking option so that it is easier to find the date that I want.</li>
+<li>As a Site User I would like to know the status of my requests so I know whether or not the sessions have been successful booked.</li>
 </ul></ul>
 <ul><li>Site Administrators</li><ul><li>As a Site Admin, I would like to be able to see who is signed up for a particular date so that I can prepare resources accordingly.</li>
 <li>As a Site Admin, I would like to easily move pupils up a Year Group at the start of the next academic year and not allow parents to amend this field so that I know the Year Groups remain accurate.